getzep/docs.getzep.com/docs/sdk/chat_history/messages.md

 Messages must be added to sessions using [`Memories`](memories.md).

-You may not update the content of messages, and can only change the metadata.
+Currently, updating message content is not supported.
+You may, however, update a message's metadata.

 ## Get a Specific Message from a Session